giunatale/atomone/docs/architecture/adr-004-governors.md

-Cosmos-SDK governance, users can delegate their governance power to active governors who meet specific eligibility criteria (e.g., minimum governance self-delegation) while staking delegations to validators are not counted towards determining their governance votint power (no validator inheritance).
+Cosmos-SDK governance, users can delegate their governance power to active governors who meet specific eligibility criteria (e.g., minimum governance self-delegation) while staking delegations to validators are not counted towards determining their governance voting power (no validator inheritance).
 The proposed changes alters vote tallying adding a separate and governance-specific delegation mechanism to the one in `x/staking`, while trying to minimize impact on tally and overall chain performance, and also define rules for transitioning